AcunatomyConditionsChronic Pain Patterns

 Fatigue, poor sleep, and tension that accompany the pain pattern

-Imaging that comes back 'normal' despite persistent symptoms
+Imaging that comes back normal despite persistent symptoms

 A sense that no one has looked at the full picture

-the system behind chronic pain.
+Two methods targeting the system behind chronic pain.

 Acupuncture